 Kruchten’s 4 + 1 views of Software Design

-Whenever we design software, we try to describe its design; the description may be in terms of words (document), visual (diagram) or demonstration.
+We design software, we try to describe its design and related information; The collective knowledge can be described in terms of words (document), visual (diagram), or demonstration.

-In the internal description, a single representation of an architectural view of an application cannot meet the eyes of all associated various skilled stakeholders (Management, Infrastructure, Product Managers, Developers).
+In the internal description of an application, a single representation of an architectural view cannot meet the eyes of all associated various skilled stakeholders (Management, Infrastructure Operators, Product Managers, Developers, Business Executors).

-Every Stackholder is only interested in some part of a software design information.
+Each stakeholder is only interested in a portion of the software information.

-Philippe Kruchten defined an information organisation framework named 4+1 Views Model to capture the description of Software Implementation or Architecture into multiple concurrent views.
+Philippe Kruchten defined 4+1 Views Model to capture the description of Software Implementation or Architecture into multiple concurrent views.

-A ViewModel is a subpart of the overall software implementation description knowledge and targets a subset of your audience.
+A ViewModel is a subpart of the overall software implementation description knowledge and targets a subset of the audience.

 4+1 Views Model

-4+1 views model is an information organisation framework; it consists of logical, process, development, physical information perspectives of an application and end-user perspective information.
+4+1 views model is an information organization framework; it includes logical, process, development, physical layout and end-user perspective information of an application.

 A view is an aspect (subpart) of information.